CDC offers new guidance that allows more people to shed masks

-The Centers for Disease Control announced it is easing its indoor mask guidance for the public and in schools.
+The US Centers for Disease Control and Prevention (CDC) has announced it is easing its indoor mask guidance for the public and in schools.

 The new metrics used to determine whether a mask should be used indoors will now take into account hospitalizations, local hospitalization capacity and new COVID-19 cases.